shubham465/admin-dashboard/README.md

 2. npm install ( Go inside ziaat folder and do the following command )
 3. npm start ( start the project )

-Open the project https://localhost:3000 in CHROME ( RECOMMENDED ).
+Open the project [Check it out](https://admin-dashboard-ten-lilac-17.vercel.app/) in CHROME ( RECOMMENDED ).

 # Essential information of the project ( Limitations of the project )